Uses and gratifications theory: Virtual Workplaces and "Zoom Fatigue"

-Online Dating and Dating Apps
+Online dating

 With the uprise of technology and social media use, the development and use of dating apps has only increased.
 The use of Tinder, Hinge, Facebook Dating, and Bumble has continued to rise.
 Uses and Gratifications theory could help explain the trend of this.

 UGT suggests that users will seek out different platforms of media to satisfy their needs.
 For users of dating apps, these needs might stem from romantic goals and drives, need for social connection, or entertainment.
 A study performed by Veera Bhatiasevi examined UGT of social media and their impact on social relationships and well-being.
 The study found that of all generations, Generation Y, or Millennials, use social media the most, with 93.7% of participants who were Generation Y in the study admitting to using social media.
 Shortly behind Generation Y are Generation X and Generation Z, with 87.9 of Gen X and 87.1 of Gen Z participants admitting to using social media, with only 82.5 of Baby Boomer participants using social media.

 A study performed by Li, N., Wang, B., Li, Y., Pang, H., & Han, X. examined the role of technology, social media, and dating apps in the realm with the goal of defining success versus unsuccessful relationships when formed online.
 Researchers found a correlation between the strength of connections formed online and media literacy, motivation, and knowledge dynamics in today's digital age.
 In regard to dating, motivation plays a large role in digitally dating, with it significantly impacting attitudes and behaviors.

 The Pew Research center examined roles of gender and sexual orientation pertaining to online dating.
 Researchers found that three-in-ten adults in the United States have used dating apps.
 They also found that on average, more men use dating apps than women, with 34% of men and 27% of women in the study using dating apps.
 This may be the result from the Male Loneliness epidemic, a trend where men between the ages of 18 and 34 are experiencing more loneliness than ever before, with rates being 18% higher than women in this age bracket.
 Applying this to UGT, men who experience loneliness will seek out media to satisfy this need; thus they may resort to using dating apps to experience a connection or to feel less lonely.